 The family functions as a unit.
-It is interconnected; with a series of different parts depending on and supporting each other.
+It is interconnected, with a series of different parts depending on and supporting each other.
 According to Catherine Ross and colleagues, it is a type of ecosystem in which overall health relies on each individual’s physical and emotional well-being.
-Sometimes the well-being of an individual is compromised by stress, pressure, or anxiety, and a method of coping is needed.
-When the individual becomes reliant on one method, a dependency can be formed such as with drug and alcohol addiction.
+Sometimes the well-being of an individual is compromised by stress, pressure, or anxiety, and a coping method is needed.
+When the individual becomes reliant on one method, a dependency can be formed, as seen with drug and alcohol addiction.

-With this general model of family and health in mind, it becomes necessary to understand how to approach a member with an addiction.
-Although it is a personal experience, it is recommended to emphasize the ‘we’ instead of the ‘I’.
-For example one could say, ’we are suffering an illness’ instead of ‘I am suffering an illness’ (Rojas).
-The care that one can receive from their family is an important source of help and support.
-Talking about an issue such as alcohol and drug addiction with the abuser can be extremely difficult, and it could be tempting to avoid but it is actually better to confront the issues.
+With this general model of family and health in mind, it becomes necessary to understand how to approach a family member with an addiction.
+The care that a substance abuser can receive from their family is an important source of help and support.
+Talking about an issue such as alcohol and drug addiction with the abuser can be extremely difficult, however.
+While it could be tempting to avoid talking about a family member’s addiction, it is actually better to confront the issue.

-By expressing concerns or frustrations, open communication can be established.
+By expressing concern or frustration, family members can establish open communication.
 The best place to have this conversation is in a quiet environment free of distractions.
-You should express your worries openly, and create a caring and supportive atmosphere.
-Instead of outrightly pointing out that the substance abuser consumes too many drugs or too much alcohol, it would be more beneficial to bring up instances in which the behavior of the abuser worried you.
+You should express your worries openly and create a caring and supportive atmosphere.
+Instead of outright pointing out that the substance abuser consumes too many drugs or too much alcohol, it would be more beneficial to bring up instances in which the behavior of the abuser worried you.
 Explain these instances and how they might indicate a problem that needs attention.
 Options for getting help include treatment programs, counseling, and support groups.
 Explaining these options and learning about them together can encourage the abuser to decide on a preferred method.

 The recovery process begins after rehab.
-It can be a lifelong process; some patients find it easier to live free of drugs or alcohol and some find it hard.
-The important thing to remember is that the family is a unit; providing nurture and support for each other is essential for each individual’s well-being.
+It can be a lifelong process.
+Some patients find it easy to live free of drugs or alcohol and some find it very hard.
+The important thing to remember is that the family is a unit.
+Providing care and support for each other is essential for each individual’s well-being.
 By sharing any concerns with the abuser, the family is creating an open and supportive environment for the abuser to feel safe in.
 With this strong core, the substance abuser and the family can overcome the addiction together.

 Rojas, Mariano.
 “Suffering Ailments and Addiction Problems in the Family.”
 Springer.
 Springer Science+Business Media Dordrecht 2015, 2015.
 Web.
 19 Dec.
 2016.